Tess-y/RootCards/README.md

 A card pack for Rounds
 ## Cards Added By This Mod
 ### Commons
-- Blood Bullets (By Lilith)-- Takes 50% of your health and gives you 50 extra ammo
+- Blood Bullets (By Lilith)-- Takes 50% of your health and gives you 25 extra ammo
 - Drop Grenade (By Tess)-- Adds 5 bounces and an extra 50% damage per bounce, but makes bullets lose 75% of their speed each bounce
-- Johson's Ingenuity (By Tess)-- Increases damage and bullet size by 65% and gives your bullets extra drag
+- Johnson's Ingenuity (By Tess)-- Increases damage and bullet size by 65% and gives your bullets extra drag
 - Box of Used Ammo (By Lilith)-- Gives you a random amount(3-10) of extra ammo.
 - Lilith's Deal (By Lilith)-- Adds 20% health per second regen, but makes your attacks more **painful** for you.
+- Distill Power (By Tess)-- Gives two random rares.
+Adds 3 Nulls to futre hands.

 ### Uncommons
 - Battle Rage (By Tess)-- Adds 10% extra health, and buffs your damage and movement speed every time you get hurt during a round.
 - Down?Up?
 Here (By Tess)-- Gives you the ability to flip your gravity by pressing jump.
 Will also flip it automaticly if your height doesn't change for too long.
 - Quick Shield (By Lilith)-- Reduces your block cooldown by 50% but makes it so your block only stops 50% bullet damage.
+- Witch Time (By Lilith)-- Blocking your opponent's bullets causes the world around you to slow down for a short while.
+- Stay Hungry (By Tess)-- Your damage grows with every shot, reseting when you hit someone.

 ### Rares
 - One Hit Wonder (By Tess)-- Sets your health to basically 0, but makes your attacks kill on hit.
 - Time Loop (By Tess)-- Every 5 seconds, your health and location is reset to what it was 2 seconds prior.
 - Genie (By Lilith)-- Lets you name a card to add it to your cardbar, similar to sandbox mode.
-(Downside to come)

 ### Genie outcomes